-Note that the size of an index fund's total assets under management will not typically affect its performance as it will for an actively managed mutual fund.
-In fact, many actively managed large-cap stock mutual funds with high relative AUM often begin performing like an index fund because the manager is forced to buy stocks that are in the index.
+Note that the size of an index fund's total AUM will not often affect its performance as it will for an actively managed mutual fund.
+In fact, many actively managed large-cap stock mutual funds with high relative AUM often begin to perform like an index fund.
+That's because the manager is forced to buy stocks that are in the index.

 - A mutual fund's assets under management (AUM) is the total amount of all securities managed by the fund.

-- It can also represent the total amount of investments that a fund, brokerage, or portfolio manages for one investor.
+- It can also represent the total amount of investments that are managed for one investor.

-- AUM provides an investor with insights into a fund's potential performance.
+- AUM can give you insights into a fund's potential performance.

-- Individual investors will often receive fees as a percentage of their total AUM.
+- Investors will often receive fees as a percentage of their total AUM.